bitflate/bitflate.github.io/_posts/2019-11-29-how-gold-became-money.markdown

 ---
 layout: post
-title:  "How Gold Became Money and How Bitcoin May Become Money"
+title:  "How Gold Became Money and How Bitcoin Can Become Money"
 date:   2019-11-29 10:00:00 -0700
 categories: post
 author: Phuoc Do